07th December 2018.

 ruled Kongu Nadu for almost 300 years.
 The Kongu Chozhas adopted the name of

-joined Chozhas in wars against Cheras and Pandyas.
+joined the Chozhas in wars against the Cheras and Pandyas.

 believed to be built during Kongu Chozha’s period.
-The three Heros might have sacrificed their
+The three Heroes might have sacrificed their

-lives for the Kings or to get victory in the war.
-The Heros are wearing ornaments and half dress from the hip.
-All three have the mustache and two are wearing yagnopaveetha.
-Experts of the opinion that these Navakanda Hero
+lives for the king or to achieve victory in the war.
+The Heroes are wearing ornaments and a half dress from the hip.
+All three have a mustache, and two are wearing yagnopaveetha.
+Experts believe that these Navakanda Hero

 stones may belong to the 11th to